Troubleshooting the PI Server integration

 Understanding The OMF Persisted Data

-The persisted data takes the form of a JSON document, the following is an example for a FogLAMP instance configured with just the Sinusoid plugin.
+The following is an example of an OMF North instance configured for Complex Types with just the Sinusoid plugin:

 {